Lelvels/qsar_ml_find_hdac2_inhibitor/README.md

 conda env list
 ```

 Our screening dataset was stored using PostgreSQL database, installation is availible in [PostgreSQL official website](https://www.postgresql.org/).
-The screening dataset (7GB) is available in Link.
+The screening dataset is available in [this link (8GB after decompress)](https://drive.google.com/file/d/1YIhBD51oWA0s3p-egIHepNb3iZZbXqb1/view?usp=sharing).
 After imported the database, create a duplicate of file `env/env.example` and rename it to `.env`, then fill the database URL in the file.

 ```
 DATABASE_URL = postgresql://<host_url>/<database_name>